Bio

 Deformable objects are common in household, industrial and healthcare settings.
 Tracking them would unlock many applications in robotics, gen-AI, and AR.

 How?
-Check out MD-Splatting: a method for dense 3D tracking and dynamic novel view synthesis on deformable cloths.
+Check out DeformGS: a method for dense 3D tracking and dynamic novel view synthesis on deformable cloths in the real world.

 In this work we present our methodology for accurate wide-angle calibration.
 Our pipeline generates an intermediate model, and leverages it to iteratively improve feature detection and eventually the camera parameters.